Obstacle Detection and Avoidance Through Image Processing

 2. Autonomous Emergency Braking

 Autonomous Emergency Braking (AEB), or Emergency Braking System (EBS), is employed to help stop the vehicle faster and thus avoid a possible collision.
 Automatic cruise control (ACC) radar sensors are used as part of the collision mitigation brake system (CMBS) and if the gap with the car in front becomes too small then the car automatically brakes, and accelerates again, to maintain a safe distance.
 AEB uses radar, lidar, ultrasonic, infrared, or optical sensors to identify potentially hazardous targets.[2,3] One configuration uses a camera to aid in the classification of an object and then employs radar to detect the relative location of it.
-The effectiveness of the vehicle to avoid a crash is between 10 -72 %, with fatal rear-end crashes lessened by 36 – 44 %.
+The effectiveness of the vehicle to avoid a crash is between 10 -72 %, with fatal rear-end crashes reduced by 36% – 44%.
 When Mercedes introduced the technology in the late 1990s they claimed that it helped to shorten stopping distance by 45% (with only a 10% decrease in stopping distance for skilled drivers).
 In 1996, AEB was introduced in the Mercedes-Benz S-Class and SL-Class models and in 1998 Mercedes made the feature standard on all of its vehicles.
 Since then several companies, including Acura, Audi, BMW, Infiniti, Land Rover, Rolls Royce, and Volvo, have offered their own versions.
 The European Commission (EC) has estimated that brake assist could save 1,100 lives per year.
 According to the US Insurance Institute for Highway Safety (IIHS), the number of 25-year-olds that die per year in car accidents is an astounding 400,000 people (>1,000 people per day).
 Worldwide the total amount of deaths from car accidents is a staggering 1.3M deaths per year (or 3,287 deaths per day).

 In the localization process, sensors along with a global positioning system (GPS), an inertial measurement system (IMS), and a wheel encoder are employed.
 Sensors are necessary to figure out very accurately where the car is on the road.
 Sensor fusion is employed to integrate the data from all the different sensors.
 By combining multiple sensors the quality of the data is improved but it is not always reliable.
 For instance, believing every obstacle report increases the vehicle’s visibility.
 However, the drawback to reduced “blindness” is that “ghost/phantom” obstacles are potentially introduced (i.e. sense an obstacle that is not actually there).
 The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular regime of examination.
 The main sensor types used for autonomous driving are cameras, radar, and lidar vision systems.
 Other sensors that exist are ladar (laser radar), thermal, long-wave infrared (employs emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).